diego-bernal/quantum/README.md

 ## REMARKS

 This version of Quantum pretends to replace the minimal QuTip packages.
+So,it uses the excellent Qobj class for all its purposes.